-TLC School Gallery Tours accommodate an absolute maximum of 30 students.
-We request at least a 10:1 student-teacher ratio.
+A TLC School Gallery Tour accommodates an absolute maximum of 27 students.
+We request at least a 9:1 student-teacher ratio.

 Students can bring a brown bag lunch.
-Group can be accommodated to remain on-site for lunch for up to 30 minutes afterwards.
+Groups can be accommodated to remain on-site for lunch for up to 30 minutes post tour.

-Depending on the grade level, exploration in the galleries can include a guided tour with an in-gallery activity, or as a guided tour coupled with an art-making activity.
-Our tours align with the following learnings standards:
+Depending on the grade level, exploration in the galleries can include a guided tour with an in-gallery activity or a guided tour with an art-making activity.
+TLC tours align with the following learnings standards: